icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

   They are used by the compiler to generate documentation in the mapped language.
 - Non-doc comments: Begins with `//` and extends to the end of the line.
 They are ignored by the compiler.

-A comment with more than three slashes is treated as a non-doc comment.
+A comment that begins with more than three slashes is treated as a non-doc comment.

 ```slice